YourMobileGeek/100DaysOfCode2019/README.md

 * Day 61
   > Bug fixing in PHP today.
 Other than that only youtube and a bit of research (youtube) on Data visualisation tools.
 Small work today, still feeling a bit stressed.

+* Day 62
+  > Worked with the Drive API program.
+Somehow it broke again.
+Other than that, completed a module of GHCE too.
+Hopefully i remember to do that tomorrow too.
+Something else planned for tomorrow too.